-Oxytocin plays a huge role during pregnancy, birth and in breast feeding.
-The release of Oxytocin causes the contractions during labour, it softens the neck of the cervix and then helps the uterus contract after the birth.
+Oxytocin plays a huge role during pregnancy, birth and during breastfeeding.
+The release of Oxytocin causes the contractions during labour, it softens the neck of the cervix and then helps the uterus contract after birth.
 When the baby suckles at the breast, the stimulation releases oxytocin promoting mother-child bonding.

 Oxytocin eases stress and creates feelings of calm and closeness.
 In a love relationship, your brain releases oxytocin during physical contact, cuddling or sex; it is released when someone shows they trust you, and sometimes even simply by just talking.